 Demand for large machine tools recovered due to the flowering of heavy industry.
 We supported the shipbuilding industry by completing the first domestically produced master gear hobbing machine.
-Further, our efforts to meet customer needs through the use of technical competence established for machine tools resulted in the development of a series of molding machines that now form the basis of our core businesses.
+Further, our efforts to meet customer needs through the

 1970s to 1980s Overcoming recession to expand overseas